Nervous about the SAT or ACT?

-Test anxiety can make or break your SAT or ACT score.
-Period.
+Test anxiety can take an otherwise sharp, well-prepared student…and totally torpedo their SAT or ACT score.

-I’m an expert standardized testing tutor to extremely high-achieving (and thus often extremely high-anxiety!) high schoolers.
-It’s my dang job to make sure my clients get through whatever roadblocks lie along the way to an excellent SAT/ACT score.
-That includes mental roadblocks.
+I’m a private SAT and ACT tutor to very ambitious (and thus often very anxiety-prone!) high schoolers.
+It’s my whole job (and passion!) to make sure my clients successfully navigate whatever bumps in the road they encounter while en route to a superb SAT/ACT score.
+That includes psychological bumps in the road.
 And today I’m going to share with you the key points I’ve learned about test anxiety: what it is, who gets it, and how to overcome it.

-Whether you’re a high schooler or the parent of one, I invite you to join me in learning how to remove the internal barriers that can hurt external scores.
+Whether you’re a high schooler or the parent of one, I invite you to join me in learning how to do away with the internal hurdles that hurt external scores.

 ARTICLE CONTENTS